 Bookings can be made via the event website page.

 These Christmas events in Sydney will happen in at the end of this year.
+And if you are in charge of planning your work or family Christmas party and need a Sydney venue, we can help you with that too!

 Other places Australians celebrate Christmas in July